limistah/limistah.dev/content/posts/echo-in-vim.md

 :echo "Hello World"
 ```

-This should print out hello world to the status bar, but would not preserve the message for later reference.
+This should print out Hello World to the status bar, but would not preserve the message for later reference.

 ## Echo Commands

-There are are various forms of echoing, each with their unique use case.
+There are various echoing forms, each with its unique use case.

 ### Echoing like a comment

 The form of echoing demonstrated above is meant for unpreserved echo messages,

-A better form of it is the `:echon {expr}` command.
+The `:echon {expr}` command is a better form of it.

 ```vim
 :echon "This is a comment message"